Griffith Rutherford

 Griffith Rutherford (c.
 1721 – August 10, 1805) was an American military officer in the Revolutionary War and the Cherokee-American Wars, a political leader in North Carolina, and an important figure in the early history of the Southwest Territory and the state of Tennessee.

 Originally from Ireland, Rutherford immigrated with his parents to Philadelphia, Pennsylvania Colony, at the age of 18.
 In 1753, he moved to Rowan County, in the Province of North Carolina, where he married Elizabeth Graham.

 During the French and Indian War, Rutherford became a captain in the North Carolina Militia.
 He continued serving in the militia until the start of the American Revolution in 1775, when he enlisted in the North Carolina militia as a colonel.
-He was appointed to the post of brigadier general of the "Salisbury District Brigade" in May 1776, and he participated in the initial phases of the wars against the Cherokee Indians along the frontier.
+He was appointed to the post of brigadier general of the "Salisbury District Brigade" in April 1776, and he participated in the initial phases of the wars against the Cherokee Indians along the frontier.
 In June 1780, Rutherford was partly responsible for the Loyalist defeat in the Battle of Ramsour's Mill.
 He was present at the Battle of Camden on August 16, 1780, and was taken prisoner by the British.
 After a prisoner exchange in 1781, Rutherford participated in several other campaigns, including further attacks on the Chickamauga faction of the Cherokee.

 An active member of his community, Rutherford served in multiple civil occupations.
-He was a representative of both houses of the North Carolina House of Commons and as an unsuccessful candidate for governor.
+He was a representative of both houses of the North Carolina House of Commons and an unsuccessful candidate for governor.
 Rutherford was an Anti-Federalist and was appointed President of the Legislative Council of the Southwest Territory in 1794.
 He retired to Sumner County, Tennessee, where he died on August 10, 1805, at the age of 84.

 Early life

 Little is known about Rutherford's early life.
-Born in Ireland in either 1721 or 1731 to John Rutherford, who was of Ulster Scots descent, and Elizabeth (née Griffin), who was of Welsh descent, Griffith appears clearly in records after his immigration to Philadelphia at the age of 18.
+Born in Ireland in c.
+1721 to John Rutherford, who was of Ulster Scots descent, and Elizabeth (née Griffin), who was of Welsh descent, Griffith appears clearly in records after his immigration to Philadelphia at the age of 18.
 His parents died during the voyage from Ireland, and for a while, he worked on a relative's farm, where he was taught how to survey land.
 In around 1753, he moved to Rowan County, North Carolina Colony and bought a tract of land about 7 mi from Salisbury, which was the first of several land purchases that he would make in the 1750s.
-In 1754, Rutherford married his neighbor's sister, Elizabeth Graham, who eventually bore him ten children.
+In 1754, Rutherford married his neighbor's sister, Elizabeth Graham, who eventually bore him 10 children.

 One of their sons, James Rutherford, later became a major during the Revolutionary War and died at the Battle of Eutaw Springs.
-Rutherford also became friends with Daniel Boone with whom he often went on hunting and surveying expeditions.
+Rutherford also became friends with Daniel Boone, with whom he often went on hunting and surveying expeditions.

 After the French and Indian War, Rutherford became increasingly active in community affairs.
 He was listed as a member of the North Carolina General Assembly in 1766, a sheriff and justice of the peace of Rowan County from 1767 to 1769, and a tax collector.